vikshab/website/README.md

 # Victoria's break project:
-## Frame for portfolio website/Personal website
+## Frame for portfolio website/Personal website/landing page

 ### The goal of the project:
   - Solidify knowledge of building Ruby on Rails application;